feathersjs/docs/api/authentication/server.md

 `auth.hooks.authenticate(strategies)`, where `strategies` is an array of passport strategy names.

 `feathers-authentication` only includes a single hook.
 This bundled `authenticate` hook is used to register an array of authentication strategies on a service method.
+When authenticating, the client must send the `strategy` as part of the payload.

 > **Note:** This should usually be used on your `/authentication` service.
 Without it you can hit the `authentication` service and generate a JWT `accessToken` without authentication (ie. anonymous authentication).